yaneyba/my-job-track-admin/docs/ANALYTICS_DASHBOARD_USAGE.md

 - **Geographic distribution** across US, CA, UK, FR, DE, AU
 - **Device breakdown**: 87.5% desktop, 12.5% mobile usage
 - **Feature tracking** across 11 different features

+> **📅 Important**: Sample data exists but may not fall within the default date range (June-July 2025).
+To see the data, use a broader date range like **2025-01-01 to 2025-12-31** or clear all date filters.

 ### Key Metrics Display
 The overview section shows: